marco-vrinssen/AuctionGoblinURL/README.md

 - Provides a convenient way to generate Auction Goblin URLs for hovered items by typing `/ag` in the chat.
 - Displays the generated URL in a modal window for easy copying and pasting into a browser.
 - Enhances user experience by allowing quick access to item information on the Auction Goblin website.

+## Disclaimer
+This addon is being developed in collaboration with the official creator of [www.auctiongoblin.com](http://www.auctiongoblin.com).